MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbscan/ni-usbscan-ioctl_cancel_io.md

 </dl>

-Device handle, obtained by calling <a href="https://msdn.microsoft.com/80a96083-4de9-4422-9705-b8ad2b6cbd1b">CreateFile</a>.

-IOCTL_CANCEL_IO

-Pointer to a location containing a value of type <a href="..\usbscan\ne-usbscan-pipe_type.md">PIPE_TYPE</a>.

-Size of the input buffer.

-<b>NULL</b>

-Zero.

-Pointer to a location to receive the number of bytes returned.

-Optional pointer to an OVERLAPPED structure (described in the Microsoft Windows SDK documentation).

 When the <b>DeviceloControl</b> function is called with the IOCTL_CANCEL_IO I/O control code, the caller must specify one of the <a href="..\usbscan\ne-usbscan-pipe_type.md">PIPE_TYPE</a>-typed values as the function's <i>lpInBuffer</i> parameter.
 This value indicates on which of the transfer pipes (interrupt, bulk IN, bulk OUT) the operation should be performed.
-For more information, see <a href="https://msdn.microsoft.com/f9216d3c-4930-4c26-8eac-6ee500b038e0">Accessing Kernel-Mode Drivers for Still Image Devices</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/f9216d3c-4930-4c26-8eac-6ee500b038e0">Accessing Kernel-Mode Drivers for Still Image Devices</a>.